owenpa/finra-filter/README.md

 ## Experiences this project gave me:

-- Dealing with the pandas and BeautifulSoup libraries
+- Dealing with the pandas, BeautifulSoup, and PySimpleGUI libraries
 - Exposure to scraping websites for useful information through html tags and classes
 - CSV files